jaymonga/Data-Structures-Array-Object-Implementation/README.md

 # Data-Structures-Array-Object-Implementation
-Here a some object methods that can be used to give you the ability to preform custom functions according to you algorithm needs
+Here a some of the traditional built-in pre-defined object methods push(),pop(),unshit(), and shift().
+That have been coded out to give you 100% control over the preformance of the methods instead of having to rely on the pre-defined ones.
+This code is perfect for those who are dealing with data structures in JS and need custom methods with almost identical actions but not quite the has the pre-defined ones.
+Enjoy!